 In addition to the ways butter is stored, there are several variations of what is considered butter by many people.

 How long does butter last in the refrigerator?

-Butter can last up to anywhere between six to nine months inside your refrigerator.
-If it has an expiration date (which is usually actually a sell by date), then you can safely continue to use it for at least one month after the date listed on the package.
+Butter can last up to anywhere between one to nine months inside your refrigerator.
+If it has an expiration date (which is usually actually a sell-by date), you can safely continue to use it for at least one month after the date listed on the package.